Orecchiette with Sausage and Broccoli

 Description

-EASY orecchiette with sausage and broccoli is a great weeknight dinner.
-Ready in 30 min + family friendly.
-Made with 5 simple ingredients.
+This orecchiette with sausage and broccoli is a delicious and nutritious weeknight dinner.
+Ready in 30 min + made with 5 simple ingredients!

 Ingredients